makerzenen/se-challenge-payroll-node/README.md

 2. Better test coverage that looks at failure cases in more detail.
 3. Use models to simplify database interactions.
 4. Refactor `routes.js` to isolate some of the parsing logic for testability.
+5. Use Flow or Typescript for safety.
-5. Add some form of endpoint authentication.
+6. Add some form of endpoint authentication.